-In a ZIP code territory scheme, select any ZIP code on the map, choose the ZIP number, and a little menu pops up.
+It’s easy to Edit your territories.
+Under a ZIP code territory scheme, select any ZIP code on the map, choose the ZIP number, and a little menu pops up.
 Click the Blue Puzzle piece to edit your territory.
 You can add, remove, update and more.
 Hold down the shift key to select more than one geographic area at a time.

 Selecting a ZIP code with your mouse is yet another way to create a territory.
 Try it.
 Once selected click the Blue Puzzle piece icon to name the territory.
 What a pro!